Otis Khan: International career

-Khan is eligible to play for Pakistan as it is the birthplace of his grandfather.
-In January 2015, Khan was called up to play for the Pakistan national football team in a friendly against Afghanistan but he missed the match as he did not get the necessary visas and vaccinations; he was however confirmed selected for the 2018 FIFA World Cup qualifying matches in March 2015.
+Khan is eligible to play for both India and Pakistan, the former as it is the birthplace of his grandfather, and the latter due to citizenship as his grandfather moved to Pakistan after the partition in 1947.
+In January 2015, Khan was called up to play for Pakistan in a friendly against Afghanistan but he missed the match as he did not get the necessary visas and vaccinations; he was however confirmed selected for the 2018 FIFA World Cup qualifying matches in March 2015.

 Khan then declined to consider any call-ups to the Pakistan national side in the hope of playing for England in the future.
 However by 2022, due to continued appearances in the lower leagues restricting any England prospects, Khan had a change of heart and rekindled his interest to represent Pakistan internationally.
+Khan was called up by Pakistan manager Shahzad Anwar alongside fellow English-Pakistani players Adil Nabi and Easah Suliman for the June window as well as the 2023 SAFF Championship.
+On 23 May 2023, the Pakistan Football Federation confirmed that Khan was given international clearance by FIFA to represent Pakistan.

+Khan made his Pakistan debut on 11 June 2023, in a 3–0 defeat against Mauritius at the 2023 Mauritius Four Nations Cup.

+In October 2023 he was ruled ineligible to represent Pakistan, on the basis that his grandfather had been born in Delhi and later moved to Pakistan following the partition of India, but in November he was deemed eligible.

+On 16 November 2023, Khan captained the Pakistan side for the first time in their FIFA World Cup qualification match against Saudi Arabia, which ended in a 4–0 loss.

 Personal life

+Khan is of Pakistani heritage, his paternal grandfather was born in New Delhi, India and migrated to Faisalabad, Pakistan following the 1947 partition.
+He later settled in England with his wife, Otis' grandmother, who was from the Gorton area of Manchester.

 In 2016, Khan appeared on the second series of the ITV assault course game show Ninja Warrior UK, completing the course in a time of 2:41.

+In 2024, Khan was named as brand ambassador of the Pakistan Super League cricket team Multan Sultans alongside Fatima Sana.